stalwartlabs/stalwart-website/content/en/jmap/manage/domains.md

 ## Create

-Before user accounts can be created, you first need to add all your organization's domain names.
+When a new account is created, the CLI tool automatically creates the associated domain name if it is missing.
-Domain creation is done using the ``domain create`` subcommand, which accepts the following arguments:
+Domain creation can also be done using the ``domain create`` subcommand, which accepts the following arguments:

 ```bash
 Create a new domain